3 Easy Super Bowl 52 Bets Anyone Can Make

 Are you new to football betting?
 That’s fine.
 This is a no-judgement zone.
 Starting by betting on the Super Bowl might feel like diving straight into the deep end, but it’s actually one of the best places to begin.
 There are so many different types of wagers available, you’ll be able to get the lay of the entire betting landscape and be a sharp before you know it.

 We won’t let you wander into the football betting wilderness alone, of course.
-We’ve developed this handy Super Bowl betting guide to help you get acquainted with NFL betting, generally, and lay some wagers on Super Bowl 51.
-Now that the matchup has been set (the Patriots and Falcons will be squaring off at NRG Stadium in Houston on Feb.
-5), we can use some concrete examples to make things clearer.
+We’ve developed this handy Super Bowl betting guide to help you get acquainted with NFL betting, generally, and lay some wagers on Super Bowl 52.
+Now that the matchup has been set (the Patriots and Eagles will be squaring off at US Bank Stadium in Minneapolis on Feb.
+4), we can use some concrete examples to make things clearer.

 But first things first.
 Let’s start with some classification.

 Types of Bets

 Every football bet can be classified in one of three categories: (1) against the spread, (2) money line, and (3) over/under.

 Against the Spread